 Postgraduate taught programmes cover both research-preparation MA courses reflecting our research strengths, and also professional qualifications.

 Development of Faculty Learning and Teaching priorities and oversight of learning and teaching matters are the responsibility of the Faculty Director of Learning and Teaching, Dr David Forrest; supported by the Assistant Director, (Richard Steadman-Jones).

 - Learning and Teaching Committee has responsibility for the management and strategic development of undergraduate teaching.

 - Postgraduate Committee has responsibility for taught and research postgraduate teaching.

-Information,support and resources related to learning and teaching for staff in the Faculty can be accessed via the Learning and Teaching pages.
+Information,support and resources related to learning and teaching for staff in the Faculty can be accessed via the Faculty Document Store (internal access only).